breatheco-de/knowledge-base/content/learning-with-4geeks.md

 ### 🏋️ Exercises:

 Exercises help you truly understand concepts, build confidence, and develop problem-solving abilities.
 By getting hands-on with coding challenges, you reinforce what you've learned, tackle real-world problems, and build your coding muscle!
-Plus, it's loads of fun and makes you a better programmer in the long run.
+Plus, it's load of fun and makes you a better programmer in the long run.

 ![exercises](../images/exercises.png)